 Finally, we’ve now found somewhere that does delicious curries and is one of our favourite places to get food from.
 But the one plus side in all this is that it meant we got pretty good at making our own versions of our take away favourites like this saag aloo recipe.

 What is saag aloo?

-Saag aloo (sometime spelt sag aloo) is curry made from potato cooked in a spinach based sauce, popular in Punjabi cuisine.
+Saag aloo (sometime spelled sag aloo) is curry made from potato cooked in a spinach based sauce, popular in Punjabi cuisine.

 We always get saag aloo as a side to our take away curries but I love it so much that for this we decided to make it the main part of our meal.

 Why we love this saag aloo recipe:

 - First off it’s so quick to make because it’s made in the pressure cooker but even if you don’t have a pressure cooker it’s still quick to make on the stovetop (scroll down for instructions)